apollographql/apollo-client/docs/source/caching/cache-interaction.md

 title: Interacting with cached data
 ---

-The `ApolloClient` object provides the following methods that allow you to interact with cached data:
+The `ApolloClient` object provides the following methods for interacting with cached data:

 * `readQuery`